Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • No miniature turbo brush attachment.

-The Shark Vertex Pro Cordless is decent for cleaning your workshop, though this is far from its intended use.
+The Shark Vertex Pro Cordless is middling for cleaning your workshop, though this is far from its intended use.
 It delivers superb performance on bare floors and does a good job of dealing with debris on low-pile carpet.
 Its secondary soft roller also helps it lift debris stuck in shallow cracks and crevices.
 However, it doesn't have any mopping capability that would allow it to deal with stains, and you can't use it to clear away liquid spills.

 Pros

-• Superb performance on bare floors.
+• Good performance on bare floors.

 • Onboard HEPA filter.